Snowfall (horse): 2020: two-year-old season

-Snowfall made her racecourse debut in a five and a half furlong maiden race at Navan Racecourse on 10 June in which she was ridden by Seamie Heffernan finished third behind Frenetic and Mother Earth (also trained by O'Brien).
+Snowfall made her racecourse debut in a five and a half furlong maiden race at Navan Racecourse on 10 June in which she was ridden by Seamie Heffernan, finishing third behind Frenetic and Mother Earth (also trained by O'Brien).
 Eighteen days later she started 4/7 favourite for a maiden at the Curragh but came home eighth of the nine runners after being badly hampered in the last quarter mile.
 Wayne Lordan took the ride when Snowfall started favourite for a similar event over the same course and distance on 28 July and recorded her first success as she took the lead a furlong from the finish and won "readily" by half a length from Sister Rosetta.

 On 8 August Snowfall was stepped up in class for the Group 3 Silver Flash Stakes at Leopardstown Racecourse.
 With Lordan again in the saddle she started the 3/1 second favourite but never looked likely to win after a slow start and finished fourth of the eight runners behind her stablemate Shale.
-Despite her defeat the filly was moved up in grade again for the Group 2 Debutante Stakes on soft ground at the Curragh in which she was ridden by Lordan and started at odds of 7/1 in an eight-runner field.
+Despite her defeat the filly was moved up in grade again for the Group 2 Debutante Stakes on soft ground at the Curragh where she was ridden by Lordan and started at odds of 7/1 in an eight-runner field.
 She raced in second place behind her stablemate Finest before taking the lead two furlongs out but faded badly in the closing stages and came home fifth behind Pretty Gorgeous, Shale, Mother Earth and Meala.
 Snowfall was then promoted to the highest level to contest the Group 1 Moyglare Stud Stakes at the Curragh on 13 September.
-Starting a 25/1 outsider she raced in second place for most of the way before dropping out of contention in the final furlong and finishing ninth behind Shale, beaten ten lengths by the winner.
+Starting a 25/1 outsider, she raced in second place for most of the way before dropping out of contention in the final furlong and finishing ninth behind Shale, beaten ten lengths by the winner.

 For her final run of the year Snowfall was sent to England and moved up in distance for the Group 1 Fillies' Mile at Newmarket Racecourse on 9 October when she started a 50/1 outsider and finished eighth behind Pretty Gorgeous.
 She was initially reported to have finished in third place, while her stablemate Mother Earth had finished eighth, but in a bizarre postscript to the race it was revealed that the two Aidan O'Brien runners had carried the wrong number cloths and been ridden by the wrong jockeys, meaning that the filly who finished third was actually Mother Earth.